-To make my blogging habit a little bit easier, I create a tool to easily convert my jupyter notebooks to markdown that could be parsed into Hugo, called pynote2mds3 that use nbconvert to convert and upload any image into S3.
+to convert and upload any image into S3.
 However, I soon find out that I need to manually run this command for each of my new posts and I kind of looking for a way to automate that.
-The solution is using make.
+The solution is using make

-make is a great and flexible tool.
+is a great and flexible tool.
 I’ve been using Linux for quite some time, and have been interacting with makefile and cmake before but only as a user.
 I never actually write a Makefile until recently and was blown away by its usefulness and its simplicity.
 For this blog, I simply create an entry in my makefile to convert all modified/new notebooks to markdown using my tool.

 But the problem is I need a way to filter files that are only modified, or new in my notebooks directory.
 We do not want to reprocess all unchanged files.
-I tried looking for another simple solution, like using Linux command find to find all files that are being modified in the last n minutes, but that is still not enough for my need.
-Then as a challenge, I decided to write a simple script to accomplish that.
+I tried looking for another simple solution, like using Linux command find

 The idea is to use watchdog dirsnapshot function to create a snapshot of a folder, and compare it to the previous snapshot.